 While there is evidence that the hill was inhabited as far back as the fourth millennium BC, it was Pericles (c.
 495 – 429 BC) in the fifth century BC who coordinated the construction of the site’s most important present remains, including the Parthenon, the Propylaia, the Erechtheion and the Temple of Athena Nike.
 The Parthenon and the other buildings were damaged seriously during the 1687 siege by the Venetians during the Morean War when gunpowder being stored in the Parthenon was hit by a cannonball and exploded.

 Odeon of Herodes Atticus got its name after Herodes Atticus, who donated this Odeon to the city of Athens.
 It was used for musical events and philosophical lectures.
 And this theater is still used.
 Frank Sinatra, Luciano Pavarotti, Yanni, Sting, and Elton John are just some of the performers that had their concerts here.

-The Odeon has 39 rows of marble seats that can host up to 6,000 spectators.
+The Odeon has 39 rows of marble seats that host up to 6,000 spectators.

-This photo at the Propylaea (monumental gateway) was taken at 10 am, and there already were heaps of people.
-Also, note that we traveled not during the high season, and during summer there are probably even more tourists.
+This photo at the Propylaea (monumental gateway) was taken at 10 am, and there were already many people.
+Also, note that we traveled not during the high season, and during summer, there are probably even more tourists.

 Thus, either come early or later in the afternoon.